This set of Biochemistry Multiple Choice Questions & Answers (MCQs) focuses on “Regulation of Transcription by Steroid Hormones”.

 Explanation: Tanoxifen is an antagonist of estrogen.

-9. The drug used to terminate early pregnancies is
+9. Which drug is used to terminate early pregnancies?

 Explanation: Metformin, Glucophage and victoza are the drugs to cure diabetes.